Philipsburg-Osceola downs St. Marys 50-36 in playoff tune-up

 “I feel like St. Marys was a tough team.
 They did some good things.
 They are not what there records says who they are.
 They came in and played well.”

-The Mounties widen their lead with an 11-point run to start the second quarter.
+The Mounties widened their lead with an 11-point run to start the second quarter.

-Oliver Harpster had two big threes for the Mounties to give them a 22-11 lead.
+Oliver Harpster had two big threes for the Mounties to give them a 22-11 advantage.

 A bucket from Fox broke the run and the Dutch made one of their own, going on an 8-2 run to finish out the half, cutting the lead to 24-19.